 - 6. Teams and projects should address opportunities or challenges that are relevant and of importance to the people and communities of the Canadian Arctic.
-A project can have one or more focus areas, such as, but not limited to: education, training, health and wellness, environment and climate change, recreation, tourism, culture, economic development, and science. - 7.
+A project can have one or more focus areas, such as, but not limited to: education; health and wellbeing; culture, arts and language; science and traditional knowledge; climate change and the economy. - 7.
 Proposed projects should address the root cause(s) of an Arctic issue, rather than its symptoms.
 How the project will address the root cause(s) should be clearly outlined in the nomination.
 For example, a project that aims to prevent oil spills addresses a cause; a project that aims to clean up oil spills addresses a symptom.
 This applies to all projects including those of a socioeconomic and human health nature. - 8.
-Proposed projects are required to be carried out and have impact within the regions eligible for the Arctic Inspiration Prize: Yukon, the Northwest Territories, the Inuvialuit Settlement Region, Nunavut, Nunavik, and Nunatsiavut. - Proposed projects should bring knowledge to action with lasting impacts.
-Therefore, projects that only collect and store knowledge (e.g. environmental monitoring, data or knowledge archiving, etc.) are not eligible.
+Proposed projects are required to be carried out and have impact within the regions eligible for the Arctic Inspiration Prize: Yukon, the Northwest Territories, the Inuvialuit Settlement Region, Nunavut, Nunavik, and Nunatsiavut. - 9.
+Proposed projects should bring knowledge to action with lasting impacts.
+Therefore, projects that only collect and store knowledge are not eligible.
+Environmental monitoring that goes beyond just collecting and storing knowledge (for example, that includes education, job creation, etc.) is eligible.

-- 10. Proposed projects should lead to an immediate impact in a larger or smaller geographic area, preferably in the long term.
-Single, short-term activities such as conferences, workshops and meetings are not eligible unless clearly embedded in a broader action plan. - Proposed projects are required to provide solutions that are secular and non-ideological.
+- 10. Proposed projects should lead to an immediate and long-term impact across a large geographic area or a profound impact in a smaller area.
+Single, short-term activities such as conferences, workshops and meetings are not eligible unless clearly embedded in a broader action plan. - 11.
+Proposed projects are required to provide secular, non-partisan solutions that do not contravene the laws of Indigenous selfgovernments and land claims agreements.
 (Note that this does not exclude projects that involve Indigenous ceremony, healing, traditional practice, etc.) - 12.
 The Arctic Inspiration Prize aims to inspire diverse teams to initiate innovative projects with social impact.
-Therefore, the total project cost cannot be more than twice the amount requested from the AIP.
-For example, a request of \$400,000 from the AIP to help fund a large project of \$2 million for a building, infrastructure or other large initiative would not be eligible.
+Therefore, the total project cost cannot be more than \$2 million.